sajibcse68/searchlight/docs/guides/README.md

 aliases:
   - /products/searchlight/5.0.0/guides/README/
 ---
 # Guides

-This section contains guides on how to use Searchlight.
-Please visit the links below to learn more:
+Guides show you how to perform tasks with Searchlight.

 - [ClusterAlerts](/docs/concepts/alert-types/cluster-alert.md) - This article introduces the concept of `ClusterAlert` to periodically run various checks on a Kubernetes cluster.
 Also, visit the links below to learn about the available check commands for a cluster:
   - [ca_cert](/docs/guides/cluster-alerts/ca_cert.md) - To check expiration of CA certificate used by Kubernetes api server.